 - Icy Blue Eyes: Cool, aloof and calculating, just as Nao herself.

-- Invisibility: A variation.
-She can only be invisible to those whom she wants her to be, and can only do it to one person at a time.
+- Invisibility with Drawbacks: She can only be invisible to one person at a time.

 - Invisible Jerkass: She apparently has a habit of beating up people who annoy her while they can't see her.
 However, everyone but her current victim can see what she's doing, and she became quite unpopular as a result.